cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Gradius is known for its feature of Options/Multiples where in these weapons are invulnerable to all damage, and are able to copy the full arsenal of the main ship.
 - For this mod, the Options/Multiples will only copy the main attacks of the drone.
 - All vanilla drones are supported.
 Only Equipment Drone is the exception.
+- Aurelionite is also able to utilize Options/Multiples.
+Aurelionite will attack with more lasers and spikes.
+Its Rock Turret will also attack faster.

 ## Contact